 Recently, Zendesk updated the messaging bot-building experience.
 With this update, you no longer have to maintain a single, long and complex flow for a bot.
 Instead, you can create separate, standalone answers the bot can use to address individual customer problems.
 When a customer requests assistance, the bot goes to work by matching and delivering relevant answers to customer questions before an agent gets involved.

 - Easily manage complex bots by creating separate flows that address individual customer problems

 - Train your bot to ensure it matches customer questions to the right answer, every time

 - Have more control over how you greet your customers by quickly making changes or highlighting seasonal topics

 You can continue to use your previously-built flows, without any additional action on your part.
 If you choose to use these new capabilities, they will give you more flexibility when building a bot, making it easier to automate answers for your customers’ questions.

-For information on using the new functionality, see Building a bot using answers.
+For more information on using the new bot-building process, see Building a bot using answers.